frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/visualization-urdf-rviz.md

 ### Observing TF
 Go to the left toolbox and add **TF**.

-Change the model link features; show axes, adjust opacity (alpha)
+Change the model link features; show axes, adjust the opacity (alpha)

 Play around the *Joint State Publisher*